Mathematical Formulation

 3. Working Fluid and Equation of State

 Dry air and water vapor are taken to be ideal gases.
-The specific volume of all condensed phases (cloud liquid, cloud ice, and precipitation) is neglected relative to that of the gas phases (it is a factor $10^3$ less than that of the gas phases).
-All phases are assumed to have the same temperature, and are advected with the same velocity.
-The condensates may be sedimenting or falling relative to the gas phases; nonetheless, they are assumed to be in thermal equilibrium with the surrounding fluid.
-However, the condensates do not need to be in thermodynamic equilibrium with the other fluid constituents; out-of-equilibrium phases such as supercooled liquid can exist.
+The specific volume of all condensed phases (cloud liquid, cloud ice, and potentially precipitation) is neglected relative to that of the gas phases (it is a factor $10^3$ less than that of the gas phases).
+All phases are assumed to have the same temperature.
+However, the condensates do not need to be in phase equilibrium with the other fluid constituents; out-of-equilibrium phases such as supercooled liquid can exist.

-The inclusion of precipitation in the working fluid means that precipitation mass is included in the total water content $q_t$ and affects the specific heat capacities.
+When precipitation is included in the working fluid, its mass contributes to the total water content $q_t$ and affects the density and specific heat capacities.
 This is implemented consistently throughout the Thermodynamics.jl package.

 Pros: